yboetz/pyznap/README.md

 # README #

 pyznap is a ZFS snapshot management tool.
-It automatically takes and deletets snapshots and can send them to different backup locations.
-You can specify a policy for a given filesystem in the pyznap.conf file and then use cron to let it run once per hour. pyznap includes zfs bindings for python, forked and modified from https://bitbucket.org/stevedrake/weir/.
+It automatically takes and deletes snapshots and can send them to different backup locations.
+You can specify a policy for a given filesystem in the pyznap.conf file and then use cron to let it run once per quarter-hour. pyznap includes zfs bindings for python, forked and modified from https://bitbucket.org/stevedrake/weir/.

 #### Requirements ####

-pyznap is written in python 3.6 and requires the following packages:
+pyznap is written in python 3.x and requires the following packages:

     configparser
     paramiko